-The closest approximation for the spices, texture, and flavor of a dal is a lentil gravy.
-Lentils stew in a spiced tomato based sauce before being finished off with a tadka for a layering of flavors from smokey cumin to warm garam masala and savory kari patta.
+The closest approximation for the spices, texture, and flavor of a dal is a lentil stew.
+Lentils simmer in a spiced tomato based sauce before being finished off with a tadka for a layering of flavors from smokey cumin to warm garam masala and savory kari patta.
 Full of protein and fiber, eat alongside rice for a complete meal.
 The finished product makes approximately 2 cups cooked lentils or 4 servings.

 Recipe for 4 Servings:

 1 green chile like Cayenne or Thai Bird

 Oil, Butter or Ghee

 Cover lentils in water and let soak for 2-3 hours.
 Rinse and drain.
 Chop by hand or in food processor the onion, ginger, garlic and green chile.